Labor force in the United States: Foreign-born women

-People who stay in the United States but were not born in the U.S. is considered foreign-born.
-In most cases, they were born in different countries with parents who were not U.S. citizens.
-Hispanic makes up almost half of foreign-born workers in the labor market.
-According to the News Release from the Bureau of Labor Statistics, foreign-born added more than 670,000 in 2021.
-This number was unchanged for the native-born.
-Regarding gender, foreign-born men contributed to the market more than men native-born in 2021, with 76.8%, and women's foreign-born rate is lower than women native-born at 56.6%.
-Regarding median earnings, foreign-born workers tend to be paid less than native-born workers, with weekly payments of $898 and $1,017, respectively.
+In 2025, foreign-born workers accounted for 19.1 percent of the U.S. civilian labor force.
+Their labor force participation rate was 66.3 percent, compared with 61.6 percent for native-born people.
+Participation among foreign-born men was 76.9 percent, compared with 65.8 percent among native-born men; among women, the rates were 56.2 percent and 57.5 percent, respectively.
+Median usual weekly earnings for foreign-born full-time wage and salary workers were $1,059, compared with $1,236 for native-born workers.
+Because the October 2025 Current Population Survey was not collected during a federal government shutdown, the 2025 annual estimates use 11-month averages and are not strictly comparable with annual averages for other years.

 Since 1960, foreign-born immigrant women have the lowest labor market participation rate between all of the groups in the United States.
 The groups include immigrant men and individuals born in the United States.
 Foreign-born immigrant women participate in the labor force between 75 and 78 percent lower than native born males.
 In terms of labor force participation, the foreign-born immigrant women from Mexico and Central America are the smallest number of participants in the labor force.
 As far as foreign-born immigrants that are trying to participate in the labor force but cannot find employment, the unemployment rates are as follows.
 The unemployment are foreign-born immigrant women workers (9.1 percent), native women workers (7.9 percent), Mexico and Central American foreign-born immigrant women workers (12.1 percent), and other foreign-born immigrant women workers (7.7 percent).